AliceWonderMiscreations/FlossWoff2/doc/TRIPPYID.md

 [https://fonts.googleapis.com/css?family=LibreFranklin|Merriweather|Inconsolata](https://fonts.googleapis.com/css?family=Libre+Franklin|Merriweather|Inconsolata)

-Notice Google only makes the fonts available in the 400 (Regular) weight, even though they have far more available.
-To use additional weights with Google Fonts you have to explicitly tell it what font weights you want, and whether or not you want that in italics.
+Notice Google only makes the fonts available in the 400 (Regular) weight, even though there are many more available.
+To use additional weights with Google Fonts you have to explicitly tell it what font weights you want, and whether or not you want them in italics.
 That makes for some very long very complex query strings within your `<link />` tag for anything but the most basic uses.